camunda/camunda-docs-manual/content/introduction/downloading-camunda.md

   If you download the full distribution for an open source application server/container, the container itself is included.
 For example, if you download the tomcat distribution, tomcat itself is included and the Camunda binaries (process engine and webapplications) are pre-installed into the container.
-This is not true for the the Oracle Weblogic and IBM WebSphere downloads.
+This is not true for the the Oracle WebLogic and IBM WebSphere downloads.
 These downloads do not include the application servers themselves.
 {{< /note >}}